Tidy-TS Logo

 Ignore NA values in statistical calculations

-Set remove_na: true to calculate statistics on only the valid (non-NA) values.
+Pass { removeNull: true, removeUndefined: true } to calculate statistics on only the valid (non-NA) values.
 This is useful when you want to analyze available data despite missing values.

 const data = createDataFrame([